EngFlow/example/scala/extensions/README.md

 git show 79b5193:scala/rules_scala-6.6.0.patch
 ```

-To see the content of the `scala/extensions` at that commit:
+To see the content of the `scala/extensions` directory at that commit:

 ```sh
 $ git show 79b5193:scala/extensions